Shot of Love: Songs

 The reggae-tinged "Dead Man, Dead Man" is another evangelical song.
 As Greil Marcus writes in Salon.com, it "is a textbook warning against the devil, if you listen as if you're reading; if you hear it, it's a poker game, and the singer's winning."
 But, actually, the song's theme is Romans 7:24 "O wretched man that I am! who shall deliver me from the body of this death?", and "dead man" that Dylan is addressing is himself, admitting his moral fallibility and mocking his own appearance "Satan's got you by the heel/There's a bird's nest in your hair."

 A song based in wistful retrospection, "In the Summertime" is one of the more relaxed, upbeat songs on the album.
 Paul Nelson of Rolling Stone opined that "In the Summertime" has "a lovely feel to it, and Dylan's harmonica playing hangs in the air like the scent of mimosa."

-"Trouble" is the quintessential blues song about how tribulation is intrinsic to human existence.
+"Trouble" is a blues song about how tribulation is intrinsic to human existence.

 In recent years, some critics have grown to appreciate Shot of Love while others continue to disparage it.
 If there is any critical consensus, it's to be found on the closing track.
 Marked by an ethereal quality that is not found elsewhere on Shot of Love, "Every Grain of Sand" is one of Dylan's most celebrated recordings.
 In this song, Dylan puzzles over the dilemma of whether his disappointments, temptations, failings, and triumphs were due to his actions alone or ordained by God's delivering hand ("I've gone from rags to riches in the sorrows of the night/In the violence of a summer's dream/In the chill of a winter light" and "I hear the ancient footsteps like the motion of the sea/Sometimes I turn and there's someone there; sometimes it's only me").

 It's "perhaps his most sublime work to date", writes Clinton Heylin, "the summation of a number of attempts to express what the promise of redemption meant to him personally.
 One of his most intensely personal songs, it also remains one of his most universal.
 Detailing 'the time of my confession/the hour of my deepest need,' the song marks the conclusion of his evangelical period as a songwriter, something its position at the conclusion of Shot of Love tacitly acknowledges."
 Paul Nelson called it "the 'Chimes of Freedom' and 'Mr. Tambourine Man' of Bob Dylan's Christian period ... it has surety and strength all down the line.
 Also vulnerability ...
 Dylan's beautifully idiosyncratic harmonica playing has metamorphosed into an archetype that pierces the heart and moistens the eye.
 And, for once, the lyrics don't let you down.
 The artist's Christianity is both palpable and comprehensible ...
 For a moment or two, he touches you, and the gates of heaven dissolve into a universality that has nothing to do with most of the LP."